denizozsen/fs-user-crud/README.md

 ## A note on "re-inventing the wheel"

-I could have re-used existing well-tested software, such as a command-line tool framework or an argument parser.
+If this was a real-world application, I would certainly re-use existing well-tested software for parts, such as a command-line tool framework or an argument parser.
 However I chose to implement everything myself, as an exercise.
-The AOrm project dependency (via Composer) was also developed by me.
+The AOrm project dependency was also developed by me.

 ## Pre-requisites